docupike/docs/docs/user/usecases/ipam.md

 # IP Address Management with Docupike

 An essential part of an IT documentation is the maintenance of IP networks, IP addresses and various network components, the so-called IP Address Management (IPAM).
-You can document IP addresses, Subnetsworks, Supernetworks and configuration.
+You can document IP addresses, Subnetworks, Supernetworks and configuration.
 Also you can browse, filter and manage them conveniently.

 ## Overview

 The main value is that you:

-- can document and browse through IPv4 Super- and Subnetsworks
+- can document and browse through IPv4 Super- and Subnetworks
 - have a detailed and editable overview of an IP-subnetworks and IP-supernetworks
 - can generate IP-subnet statistics
-- can document networking details to a subnet
+- can document networking details to a Subnetwork
 - can quickly get and assign a free IP-address
 - will be alerted if there are IP-address conflicts

 Also docupike already provides all object types and categories in order to cover precisely your needs.
-These include amongst others the following object types:
+These include, among others, the following object types:

 - Network
 - Segmented subnetwork